Granitecosmos/BetterEquipmentRacks/README.md

 Time to fix this!
 Since most stuff that can be placed on Equipment Racks now have a negative beauty value, let's give a beauty value to this piece of furniture.
 Problem solved, now there's one stat that scales with quality.
 Yay!

-But wait, what's this?
-Want to shove that nice Marble Equipment Rack into the hospital so you can have an aesthetic drug cabinet?
+But wait, there's more!
+Want to shove that nice Marble Equipment Rack into the hospital so you can have an aesthetic drug/medicine cabinet?
 Nope, you can't store that there.
 OR CAN YOU?
 From now on, everything that's under the categories "Items" and "Manufactured" can be stored there.
 Easy fix, easy life.

 # Compatibility
 In case it wasn't obvious, this mod is incompatible with any other that changes the Equipment Racks.